[Tohoku Alps] The source of all blessings. The majestic peak 'Iideyama'

 From a unique perspective, what we want to highlight is the 'blessing of water' that this mountain brings to Kitakata.

-- Pure underground water: The large amount of snow accumulated on the Iide mountain range is filtered through the mountain's strata over many years, becoming rich underground water that springs forth into the town below.
+- Pure underground water: The large amounts of snow accumulated in the Iide mountain range are filtered through the mountain's strata over many years and emerge as rich underground water in the town at the foot of the mountain.

-- Origin of deliciousness: The exquisite taste of sake, Kitakata ramen, and rice crackers all stem from the water of this mountain.
+- Origin of deliciousness: The exquisite sake, Kitakata ramen, and the deliciousness of rice crackers all come from the water of this mountain.
 Experience its greatness as the source of all 'deliciousness'.